Marshall Harris: Early life and education

 Harris grew up in Fort Worth, Texas, and graduated from Southwest High School in 1974.
 After earning all-district honors as a football player at Southwest, he was offered athletic scholarships from several colleges but ultimately chose to stay in Fort Worth to study art at Texas Christian University.
 He also followed in the footsteps of his father, who had helped lead TCU to Southwest Conference titles in 1958 and 1959, by playing football for the Horned Frogs.

 During his time at TCU, Harris designed the "Flying T" logo that was featured on the Frogs' helmets and served as the university's primary athletic logo until the early '90s.

 Professional football

-The New York Jets selected Harris in the 8th round of the 1979 NFL draft, though he never appeared in a game for the team after walking out of training camp and finding a job in commercial art that fall.
+The New York Jets selected Harris 198th overall in the eighth round of the 1979 NFL draft, though he never appeared in a game for the team after walking out of training camp and finding a job in commercial art that fall.
 He was traded the next year to the Cleveland Browns, where he became a starter and helped the team reach the playoffs in both 1980 and 1982.
 Harris joined the New England Patriots for the 1983 season before signing with the USFL's New Jersey Generals, who were owned by future U.S. president Donald Trump.